dantan123/CS50/README.md

 ## Shopping
 Use machine learning and kNN to predict whether online shopping customers will complete a purchase

+## Nim
+Use reinforcement learning (Q-learning) for AI to train itself in the game of nim

 ## Traffic: image classification
 This is the project where I got to build a CNN for predicting German traffic signs and experiment with TensorFlow and OpenCV.